Seaforde Gardens & Tropical Butterfly House is now open for the Spring/Summer 2023 season.

 The historic gardens at Seaforde are situated both within and adjacent to the old walled garden, whose structure dates from the early half of the 18th century.
-The hidden, micro-climate gardens boast Ireland’s oldest living maze and support an illustrious collection of plants, many semi-tender and carefully collected and curated from distant corners of the world thanks to the travels of keen plantsman Patrick Forde.
+The hidden, micro-climate gardens boast Ireland’s oldest living maze and support an renowned collection of plants, many semi-tender and collected from distant corners of the world thanks to the travels of keen plantsman Patrick Forde.
 The gardens also include an arboretum containing champion trees and rare species.

 The Maze Garden